kitodoescode/SkidBase/README.md

 - 80 UNC (disabled/commented out till further development, thus making it 35 UNC)
 - Stable TPHandler

+## Note
+Right click the "lib.rar" in Dependencies/cryptopp and do "Extract here".

 ## Script Execution

 To send a script you can use a method like following in C#: